 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Ryddel family (pre 1700)

-James Riddell (died 1674), was a Scottish merchant and manufacturer, the son of...
-Another 101 words (7 lines of text) are included under the topic Early Ryddel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Ryddel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ryddel family to Ireland

 Some of the Ryddel family moved to Ireland, but this topic is not covered in this excerpt.